github/gh-ost/doc/rds.md

 This tool requires binlog_format=STATEMENT, but the current binlog_format is set to ROW and an error occurred while attempting to change it.
 If running MySQL 5.1.29 or newer, setting binlog_format requires the SUPER privilege.
 You will need to manually set binlog_format to 'STATEMENT' before running this tool.
 ```

+#### Preflight checklist

+Before trying to run any `gh-ost` migrations you will want to confirm the following:

+- [ ] You have a secondary cluster available that will act as a replica.
+Rule of thumb here has been a 1 instance per cluster to mimic MySQL-style replication as opposed to Aurora style.
+- [ ] The database instance parameters and database cluster parameters are consistent between your master and replicas
+- [ ] Executing `SHOW SLAVE STATUS\G` on your replica cluster displays the correct master host, binlog position, etc.
+- [ ] Database backup retention is greater than 1 day to enable binlogs

 [new_issue]: https://github.com/github/gh-ost/issues/new
 [assume_rbr_docs]: https://github.com/github/gh-ost/blob/master/doc/command-line-flags.md#assume-rbr